mcdemarco/the-new-kitchen-cookbook/sweets/ponchiki.md

 Farmers cheese and cottage cheese are options, though the former is drier and the latter wetter so the recipe needs adjusting.

 I couldn't resist adding a dash of [pumpkin pie spice mix](../appetizers/pumpkinSpice.md).
 Presumably you could add a larger quantity of cinnamon or another pie spice to the dough.

+Here's [a similar recipe](https://www.myjewishlearning.com/the-nosher/lemon-ricotta-fritters-for-hanukkah/), but with lemon.